Ukraine's Naftogas says may fail to pay Gazprom on time

-MOSCOW Ukrainian energy firm Naftogas on Monday said non-payments by its clients mean it may fail to pay Gazprom on time for natural gas imports, a bill which the Russian monopoly says has reached $3.3 billion (£2 billion).
+MOSCOW Ukrainian energy firm Naftogas said on Monday it may fail to pay Russia's Gazprom for imports of natural gas on time due to non-payments by its customers, after a newspaper reported that the Russian company may invoke a contractual clause requiring Kiev to pre-pay.

 Moscow and Kiev have a history of troubled gas relations, often with regional implications, as most of Russia's exports to Europe are pumped through Soviet-built pipelines that traverse Ukraine.

-Naftogas said in a statement that its largest customers owed it almost 27 billion hryvnias (£1.8 billion) as of February 3, which may result in the company failing to pay Gazprom's bills on time.
+Naftogas said in a statement that its larger customers owed it almost 27 billion hryvnias ($3.1 billion) as of February 3, which may result in the company failing to pay Gazprom's bills on time.

 Naftogas added that the debts of its largest clients had risen by almost 10 billion hryvnias over the last three months, and urged them to pay as soon as possible.

-Gazprom said in a statement on Monday that Naftogas owed it $2.634 billion for 2013 deliveries and cited preliminary data for January that put Ukraine's supply at 2.45 billion cubic metres worth $658.4 million.
+Quoting a Gazprom official, Russia's Vedomosti financial daily said that Ukraine imported 2.4 billion cubic meters of Russian gas in January worth $650 million.
+That took its gas bill to $3.35 billion including arrears.

-Quoting a Gazprom source, Russia's Vedomosti financial daily reported earlier on Monday that the company may ask Ukraine to pre-pay for gas imports, although no specific decision has been taken.
+A Gazprom source told Vedomosti that the company may ask Ukraine to pre-pay for gas imports, although no specific decision has been taken.

+Gazprom's press office did not immediately reply to requests for comment by telephone and e-mail.

 Cash-strapped Kiev late last year walked away from a trade deal with the European Union, instead agreeing to closer economic ties with Moscow in exchange for a $15 billion bailout ordered by President Vladimir Putin.